 "That's the starting point.
 Silicon Valley has a lot of challenges and inequality is one of the biggest ones."

-Vesterbacka claimed that Estonia and Finland are already the first and second most successful countries at attracting venture capital and that Helsinki has the highest number of gaming companies per capita in the world.
+Vesterbacka claimed that Estonia and Finland are already the first and second most successful countries at attracting venture capital and that Helsinki, the Finnish capital, has the highest number of gaming companies per capita in the world.

 "We're much more successful than Silicon Valley"